 Aranki-Batato said due to the difficulty of getting humanitarian aid into Gaza, local medical suppliers are providing what they can to Al-Ahli Hospital.
 However, she added, the hospital is going through medicine and supplies very quickly.
 “We need advocacy for unlimited humanitarian aid to Gaza to save the lives of all people, because the number of wounded is dramatically increasing these days,” Aranki-Batato told the Anglican Journal in an Oct.
 23 interview.

-Israeli forces behave “as if we are not humans in Gaza,” Aranki-Batato said, bombing residential buildings and killing entire families, targeting medical staff and ambulances.
+Israeli forces behave “as if we are not humans in Gaza,” Aranki-Batato said, with Israel bombing residential buildings and killing entire families, targeting medical staff and ambulances.
 The Gaza Media Office reported on Oct.
 7, 2024 that Israeli attacks on hospitals in the previous year had killed 986 medical workers; targeted, destroyed and damaged 131 ambulances; and rendered 80 health centres and 34 hospitals inoperative.

 The diocese of Jerusalem runs 30 institutions across Palestine, Jordan, Lebanon and Syria, including 17 schools and 13 medical centres and hospitals.
 More than a year into Israel’s assault on Gaza following Hamas’s attack on Oct.
 7, 2023, Al-Ahli is the only hospital left in Gaza to provide a broad range of services such as cancer treatment, CT scans, ultrasounds and mammograms, Aranki-Batato said.